projectxyzio/SpeedTest_Sample/README.md

 # INSTRUCTIONS

 Hello there!
-This is a HeadSpin Speedtest SandBox module.
-It consists of 2 python scripts, which automate the `SpeedTest by Ookla` app on android and iOS headspin devices.
-Anybody can run these python scripts on their system having any of the operating systems given below:
+This is a HeadSpin Speedtest Script for the Android module. which automates the `SpeedTest by Ookla` app  on  headspin devices.
+Anybody can run these Python scripts on their system having any of the operating systems given below:

 * macOS
 * Linux